moq-wg/warp-streaming-format/draft-ietf-moq-warp.md

 each line is separated by a carriage return.
 The mime-type of a timeline track MUST be specified as "text/csv" in the catalog.

-Each timeline track begins with a header row of MEDIA_PTS,GROUP_ID,OBJECT_ID, WALLCLOCK,METADATA.
+Each timeline track begins with a header row of GROUP_ID,OBJECT_ID,MEDIA_PTS, WALLCLOCK,METADATA.
 This row defines the 5 columns of data within each record.

-* MEDIA_PTS: a media timestamp rounded to the nearest millisecond.
-This entry MUST NOT be empty.
-If the Object ID entry is present and equal to -1, this value MUST match the media presentation timestamp of the first media sample in an Object that is in the Group but is not the first Object in the Group.
-  Otherwise, this value MUST match the media presentation timestamp of the first media sample in the referenced Object.
 * GROUP_ID: the MOQT Group ID.
 This entry MUST not be empty.
 * OBJECT_ID: the MOQT Object ID.
 This entry MAY be empty.
 If this entry is present and equal to -1, the Object ID is unknow.
 Otherwise if this entry is absent, the the Object ID is 0.
+* MEDIA_PTS: a media timestamp rounded to the nearest millisecond.
+This entry MUST NOT be empty.
+If the Object ID entry is present and equal to -1, this value MUST match the media presentation timestamp of the first media sample in an Object that is in the Group but is not the first Object in the Group.
+  Otherwise, this value MUST match the media presentation timestamp of the first media sample in the referenced Object.
 * WALLCLOCK: the wallclock time at which the media was encoded, expressed as the number of milliseconds that have elapsed since January 1, 1970 (midnight UTC/GMT).
 For VOD assets, or if the wallclock time is not known,